cncf/techdocs/analyses/0012-TUF/implementation.md

 ### Add user roles to the Getting Started section

 Structure the _Getting Started_ section according to user roles under a _Docs_ section.
-The perceived user roles for this project are:
+The perceived user roles for this project are Adopters and
+Contributors:

 - **Adopters**: Integrate TUF security properties into new and existing content delivery systems.
 Adopters can be classified into two categories: